basisproject/basisproject.github.io/faq.md

 ## How is this different from communism?

 If everybody participating agreed to set their wages to zero, you'd essentially have a form of communism.

-In this case, nobody would get paid for their labor and the labor costs of products and services would be zero.
-That said, resources would still be tracked, and a global resource plan, along with something like UBI, might be needed to limit overconsumption...or maybe not.
-Maybe people would be happy to just take what they need and consumption would no longer need to be regulated in any way.

-In a case like this, Basis might have (happily) outlived its usefulness, although it still might be important to track costs of production, even if everything is "free."
+Granted, UBI is still a form of "money" and this might disagree with the "moneyless" attribute of communism, but it's a happy medium between no longer tracking wages and systemic limits on resource consumption.
+It's also possible that we all collectively agree to set UBI to zero, set the credit cost of all resources to zero, and trust each other to not take more than we need.
+Far-fetched, maybe, but conceivable (and supported by the system).

+In other words, although Basis is a set of tools for managing a libertarian socialist economy, it is fully capable of operating a fully-communist system as well.